proteus-core/ecosystem/waveform-analysis/README.md

+# Waveform analysis

+## Binary tools

+After installation, the library exports the following binaries that can be used (after activating the virtual environment):

+- `strip-vcd`: reduce VCD files to the list of signals that we are interested in (to speed up later processing or to be able to store it)
+- `waveform-correctness`: check the equivalence of architectural signals between two waveforms
+- `waveform-security`: checks whether certain benchmarks, when compiled with and without different countermeasures exhibit the expected leakage

+For more details, consult the `--help` option on these binaries.

+## Internal detail notes

 Waveform analysis is a fundamental basis of a lot of the analysis we perform in the ecosystem.

 - cpu interfaces describe which signals should be interpreted